UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch3.md

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter3/CodeGenerator.cs#FunctionDefinition)]

 VisitFunctionDefinition() simply extracts the function prototype from the AST node.
-A private utility method GetOrDeclareFunction() us used to get an existing function or declare a new one.
+A private utility method GetOrDeclareFunction() is used to get an existing function or declare a new one.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter3/CodeGenerator.cs#GetOrDeclareFunction)]